oniangel12933/flutter_web_portofolio-main/README.md

 # ✔️ Flutter Portofolio Website

-A Flutter app based on the design of the Flutter Portofolio Website, created by *Achmad Rizki Nur Fauzie*,
+A Flutter app based on the design of the Flutter Portofolio Website, created by *JingWu Jin*,

 ## Features
 - Responsive Apps